TeamPandory/pandorytool/README.md

 ## 3. ALTERNATIVE STICKS

-Now that we have the Jailbreak on the system, we can add other scripts to bump into said emulator on usb insertion.
-We have provided a few folders that you can extract the contents to a usbstick to test out- More will be added in the future.
+Now that we have the Jailbreak on the system, we can add other scripts to bump into said emulator on usb insertion-  These will be added in the near future after testing.

 ## MAME139 CONFIG FILES